pablo14/data-science-live-book/scoring/scoring.md

 Where `prob` indicates we want the probabilities (or scores).

-The `predict` function + `type="prob"` parameter returns a matrix of 15 rows and 2 columns: the 1st indicates the likelihood of being `no` while the 2nd one indicates the same for class `yes`.
+The `predict` function + `type="prob"` parameter returns a matrix of 15 rows and 2 columns: the 1st indicates the likelihood of being `no` while the 2nd one shows the same for class `yes`.

 Since target variable can be `no` or `yes`, the `[, 2]` return the likelihood of being -in this case- `yes` (which is the complement of the `no` likelihood).